SOLVE-NITK/vlab-phase4-mechanical/heat_transfer/exp-measurement-of-emissivity/round-template/experiment/aim.md

+# Aim
- To determine the emissivity of a gray surface.
+To determine the emissivity of a gray surface using emissivity measurement apparatus